willqyu/Fabric-Simulator/README.md

 # Fabric-Simulator

 Physics-based simlulation of fabric in Unity.
+Please see included PDF for full report on contents.